-NEUR 250 RESEARCH DESIGN & ANALYSIS IN NEUROSCIENCE Credit: 0.5 investigations of the brain and its relationship to behavior.
+NEUR 250 Research Design & Analysis in Neuroscience Credit: 0.5

+This course introduces students to the basic experimental design and data analysis approaches used when conducting research in neuroscience.
+It will provide you with an understanding of the ways in which neuroscientists design studies, analyze data and communicate the results of their investigations of the brain and its relationship to behavior.
 You will be exposed to the style and language of scientific writing through reading and critiquing primary sources of scientific information.
 We will also discuss ethical considerations in using human and non-human research subjects, the appropriate use of common parametric and non-parametric statistical tests, effective graphical representation of data, and factors that affect the analysis and interpretation of data such as small sample size, reliability, statistical rigor and chance.
 Prerequisite: NEUR 212 or permission of instructor.